Pipedream with Dylan Pierce

 00:11:54 - Dylan Pierce

-So I won't use these fancy features because we're not enterprise-y and we don't care about $100.
-Please.
+So I won't use these fancy features because we're not enterprisey, and we don't care about that for this demo.
 It's not that expensive.
-I'm shocked at how inexpensive this solution is.
-Yeah.
+I'm shocked at how inexpensive this solution is, actually.

 00:12:06 - Anthony Campolo